nadeemlab/CIR/README.md

 Please refer to the this [link](https://github.com/facebookresearch/pytorch3d/blob/main/INSTALL.md#3-install-wheels-for-linux) for the details of pytorch3d installation.

 ## CIRDataset: A large-scale Dataset and benchmark for Clinically-Interpretable lung nodule Radiomics and malignancy prediction [MICCAI'22]
 The first CIR dataset, released [here](https://zenodo.org/record/6672251), contains almost 1000 radiologist QA/QC’ed spiculation/lobulation annotations (computed using our published [LungCancerScreeningRadiomics](https://github.com/taznux/LungCancerScreeningRadiomics) library and QA/QC'ed by a radiologist) on segmented lung nodules for two public datasets, LIDC (with visual radiologist malignancy RM scores for the entire cohort and pathology-proven malignancy PM labels for a subset) and LUNGx (with pathology-proven size-matched benign/malignant nodules to remove the effect of size on malignancy prediction).
-We also release our multi-class [Voxel2Mesh](https://github.com/cvlab-epfl/voxel2mesh) extension to provide a strong benchmark for end-to-end deep learning lung nodule segmentation, peaks’ classification (lobulation/spiculation), and malignancy prediction; Voxel2Mesh is the only published method to our knowledge that preserves sharp peaks during segmentation and hence its use as our base model.
+We also release our multi-class [Voxel2Mesh](https://github.com/cvlab-epfl/voxel2mesh) extension to provide a strong benchmark for end-to-end deep learning lung nodule segmentation, spikes’ classification (lobulation/spiculation), and malignancy prediction; Voxel2Mesh is the only published method to our knowledge that preserves sharp spikes during segmentation and hence its use as our base model.
 With the release of this comprehensively-annotated dataset, we hope that previous malignancy prediction methods can also validate their explanations/attributions and provide clinically-actionable insights.
 Users can also generate spiculation/lobulation annotations from scratch for LIDC/LUNGx as well as new datasets using our [LungCancerScreeningRadiomics](https://github.com/taznux/LungCancerScreeningRadiomics) library.

 ## Usage